RyanFleck/Manuals/content/life/cooking-and-baking.md

 - Knife
 - Coffee maker
 - Toaster (or toaster oven)
-- Olive oil
 - Plate, fork, knife
 - Rags or paper towels
 - Dish soap
 - Zip-lock freezer bags
 - Some tupperware containers for leftovers
+- Spices and other essentials:
+  - Olive oil
+  - Salt and pepper
+  - Chili powder
+  -

 **Shopping List:**

 - Vegetables
   - A couple tomatoes
   - A bag of onions (6 or so)
-  - A zucchini
+  - Two zucchinis
+  - Two bell peppers
   - Some lettuce
+  - A bunch of carrots
   - An orange
 - Starches
   - Spaghetti